GreenLearning’s Top 5 Tips for a Sustainable Holiday Party

 Waste Not Want Not!

 After your classroom party, recycle or compost those paper plates.
 The same thing goes for paper wrapping… just make sure to remove the tape!
-If that’s a little too involved for your time crunch, skip the paper and tape and go for cloth; cloth wrapping is just as beautiful, and it can either be used as wrapping for another gift or repurposed to make a fashion statement.

 The Season of Giving